THE BEGINNER’S GUIDE TO BECOMING A GREAT VIDEO EDITOR FOR FILM, TELEVISION, AND ONLINE CONTENT.

 Being a writer doesn’t mean you write everything, and being an editor doesn’t mean you edit everything.
 There are going to be certain aspects an editor is more fluid and capable in than others.
 If you want to edit movies you aren’t going to introduce yourself as a music video editor.
 It’s important for an editor to know what their strengths and interests are and play to that.
 Even if you do pick up jobs outside your specialization.

-05. HANDLE CREATIVE CONVERSATIONS
+5. HANDLE CREATIVE CONVERSATIONS

-No matter what partnership you’re working with, whether it’s a editor, director, editor, producer, or editor client, there’s always going to be a different viewpoint on things.
+No matter what partnership you’re working with, whether it’s a director, editor, producer, or a client, there’s always going to be a different viewpoint on things.
 You have to be one willing to pick your battles: to know when something’s really important and when to back off and say, “Okay, I might be the editor here, but you are the director, you’re the producer, you’re the final say.”

 And that can be really difficult when you feel strongly about something!
 Things can get heated at times when people are creative and passionate, but that’s the creative life.
 So you need to know how to talk to people in order to make these negotiations and keep these relationships.
 Relationships and networking, are the biggest part of being a professional editor.

-(It also helps to have experience in, or at least understand, the rest of the production pipeline so you know where everyone else is coming from.)
+It also helps to have experience in, or at least understand, the rest of the production pipeline so you know where everyone else is coming from.

-06. KNOW WHEN TO TAKE A BREAK
+6. KNOW WHEN TO TAKE A BREAK

 Klassen’s best professional advice is to learn when to walk away for a break.
 It’s so easy to sit in front of the computer for 15 hours trying to figure out what’s not working in a scene.
 Sometimes the best thing you can do is just walk away.
 Take a walk outside and get some fresh air, then come back with a new perspective the next day.